Subscribe to our newsletter for FREE pet updates

 “When we were kids, we’d be in my grandma's kitchen watching her make coconut oil every day,” explains Carmina.
 “She used it for everything.
 It was her first aid kit in a jar.
 She used it for every ailment — not just for us, but for all our pets and the animals on our farm.
 She used it as both food and medicine.
 So, we grew up with the knowledge that coconut oil nourishes and heals.”

 Charisa and Carmina are from the Philippines, where coconuts are abundant and a part of everyone’s diet.
-And I have personally experienced the benefits of coconut oil and seen it work firsthand in my practice with lymphangiectasia,1 protein losing enteropathy2 and lymphatic support, among a variety of other conditions.
+The benefits of coconut oil are known for helping various disorders, such as lymphangiectasia,1 protein losing enteropathy2 and lymphatic support, among a variety of other conditions.

 When Charisa and Carmina also started hearing concerns about coconut oil, it was almost a culture shock.